Convergence Properties for Discrete-time Nonlinear Systems: Comparisons

 The following theorem provides a connection from convergent dynamics to incremental stability by restricting the state space of system~\eqref{system no input} to be a compact and positively invariant set.

 \begin{theorem} Suppose system~\eqref{system no input} is uniformly convergent on a compact and positively invariant set $\X \subset\R^n$.
 Further assume that the right hand side $f$ of system~\eqref{system no input} is locally Lipschitz continuous in $x$ on $\X$.
 Then, system~\eqref{system no input} is uniformly asymptotically incrementally stable on $\X$.
-Moreover, if the attraction rate in the uniform convergence property is exponential, then the system is uniformly exponentially incrementally stable. \end{theorem} \arxiv{The proof of Theorem~\ref{convergent to incremental} is contained in the appendix.} \tac{The proof is a discrete-time adaptation of the continuous-time proof in \cite[Theorem~8]{RWM13-SCL} and is thus omitted.} Conversely, incremental stability does not imply convergent dynamics as shown by the following example adapted from \cite[Example~4]{RWM13-SCL}. \begin{example} The system
+Moreover, if the attraction rate in the uniform convergence property is exponential, then the system is uniformly exponentially incrementally stable. \end{theorem}

+The proof of Theorem~\ref{convergent to incremental} is contained in the appendix.
+Conversely, incremental stability does not imply convergent dynamics as shown by the following example adapted from \cite[Example~4]{RWM13-SCL}. \begin{example} The system

 has the explicit solution

 For any two initial conditions $\xi_1,\xi_2\in\R$,

 where $\beta \in \mathcal{K}\mathcal{L}$ is defined by $\beta(s,r)=\frac{s}{2^r}$ for all $s,r\in\mathbb{R}_{\geq 0}$.
 Hence, system~\eqref{ConDy Incre example 2} is uniformly globally asymptotically incrementally stable.
 However, for the specific initial condition $(\xi,k_0)=(0,0)$, it is straightforward that the solution~\eqref{ConDy Incre example 2 solution} from this initial condition is unbounded.
 Therefore, system~\eqref{ConDy Incre example 2} is not uniformly globally convergent.$\halmoswhite$ \end{example}